 - My mother told me that her picture was published in the newspaper as part of her marriage notice.
 I would like to obtain a copy suitable for framing.

 - What about newspapers from the 1800’s?
 Are they available on microfilm?
 Are they indexed?

 - Will you charge me $10.00 for a poor quality scan?
 What are my options?

 - Can I look up the information on microfilm myself?

-- I need a great deal of research done, and I find it difficult to order just three index items per day.
-I also need someone to check other resources for me and find information on a number of ancestors who lived in the Rochester area.
+- I need a great deal of research done, and also need someone to check other resources for me and find information on a number of ancestors who lived in the Rochester area.
 Is there a form I can fill out to have the library do this research for me?